Judging Process & Criteria

 The A+Product Awards Jury will evaluate these projects based on the following criteria:

 Aesthetics are the visible shape and materiality of the product.
 The jury will consider the product’s form, detailing, quality, etc. The product’s aesthetic should have a clear stance on its relationship to the architecture it inhabits and the users who will experience it.
 It isn’t enough to be sculptural; it should also be relevant for its function and end users.
+How much aesthetics are taken into consideration by jurors will vary depending on the category entered; for example, the aesthetics of a product submitted in the Decorative Lighting category may be more important than those for a product submitted in the Building Systems category.

 Performance refers to achieving the often complex goals for which the product is intended.
 The jury will refer to the product’s description to better understand the criteria used in designing and developing the product and what it aims to serve.
 This includes innovations that utilize new materials, improve existing building practices, or address new needs.
+The criteria against which products are judged in terms of performance varies depending on the category entered; for example, a product entered for the Best Flexible Design Award will be judged according to its flexibility compared with other similar products within its vertical.

 Impact refers to a product’s potential to change the way buildings are designed and built.
 Product designers and brands must embrace new technologies and shifting demands and trends in order to remain relevant.
 Products that work to improve existing materials and practices, and push technical and conceptual boundaries are considered impactful.
 Impact can be measured in a multitude of ways, including a product’s impact on the environment or on the construction industry itself, and high scores will be given to products that attempt to catalyze positive change.
 Both short-term, immediate impacts and long-term, potential impacts will be taken into consideration.